NahomKibreab/demo-websocket/README.md

 - socket.io is preferred over using websockets directly as it provides more protection & flexibility
 - can have custom messages (more flexible) or generic messages
 - note that  socket.io is NOT compatible with regular websockets clients or servers.
 Both ends must use socket.io

+To see the steps in the development of this app, checkout the branches, starting with "1-connect'